This is some text inside of a div block.

-In our findings at FirmRoom, we have seen that a focus of biotechnology firms is that of developing pharmaceutical drugs for the treatment of diseases and illnesses.
+In our findings at FirmRoom, we have seen that the focus of biotechnology firms is on developing pharmaceutical drugs for the treatment of diseases and illnesses.

 This has been brought to the public attention during the pandemic, as the vaccine development process and clinical trials were broadcast to a large audience.
 Along with this comes the need to identify side effects and safety data.

 As the FDA has tightened approval standards and regulations, biotechnology firms have been asked to provide more specific safety data with their first presentation of findings.
 This leads to more extensive documentation which needs to be verified by more people involved.

 With the use of a data room, this documentation can be shared online, and the process of expert and FDA approval becomes more efficient.
 Document linking, as offered by FirmRoom, is useful in this process to link necessary documents for FDA approval together and share with authorized users outside of the firm itself.